Home

 A LeRobotDataset is serialised using several widespread file formats for each of its parts, namely:

 Dataset can be uploaded/downloaded from the HuggingFace hub seamlessly.
-To work on a local dataset, you can set the DATA_DIR environment variable to your root dataset folder as illustrated in the above section on dataset visualization.
+To work on a local dataset, you can use the local_files_only argument and specify its location with the root argument if it's not in the default ~/.cache/huggingface/lerobot location.

 Evaluate a pretrained policy